heaven-sweetie/Test-Driven-Development-in-Swift/build_app_menu_using_tdd_in_swift.md

 }
 \~\~\~

-Now that we have extracted the tap handler building code, we should inject `MenuItemTapHandlerBuilder` as a dependency to `MenuViewController`.
+Now that we have extracted the tap handler building code, we should inject `MenuItemTapHandlerBuilder` as a dependency to `MenuViewController`.
 In addition, let's leverage the depdency injection facility we have built to configure an instance of `MenuViewController` as well.

 \~\~\~swift
 class MenuViewController: UIViewController {